Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 Frequently Asked Questions

 What type of vehicle is cheapest to insure?
-Compact SUVs consistently rank as the cheapest vehicle type to insure in 2026.
-Models like the Honda CR-V, Mazda CX-5, and Subaru Crosstrek benefit from strong safety ratings, low theft rates, affordable repair costs, and a lower-risk driver profile.
-These vehicles generally come in at or below the national full-coverage average of approximately $2,124–$2,697 per year, depending on the source and methodology.
-Compact SUVs dominate the IIHS Top Safety Pick lists, which further supports lower base rates from most insurers.
+Compact SUVs consistently rank as the cheapest vehicle type to insure in 2025–2026.
+Models like the Mazda CX-5, Honda CR-V, Subaru Outback, and Honda HR-V benefit from strong safety ratings, low theft rates, affordable repair costs, and a lower-risk driver profile.
+These vehicles generally come in at or below the national full-coverage average of approximately $2,101–$2,638 per year.
+SUVs also dominated the 2026 IIHS Top Safety Pick awards, which further supports lower base rates from most major insurers.

 Why are sports cars so expensive to insure?
 Sports cars are expensive to insure for several interconnected reasons: high-performance engines are associated with riskier, faster driving behavior; they attract a younger demographic that statistically files more claims; and repair costs are elevated due to specialized parts and labor.
-As a category, sports cars average around $4,812 per year for full coverage — the highest of any standard vehicle type nationally.
-Luxury performance models like BMW M-series can exceed $6,700/year.
+As a category, sports cars average approximately $4,812/year for full coverage — the highest of any standard vehicle type nationally according to MoneyGeek's 2025 data.
+Luxury performance models like the BMW M5 can exceed $7,800/year.
 Insurers also lean on decades of historical claims data showing sports cars have a consistent track record of frequent, high-severity claims.

 Is insurance cheaper for a truck or a sedan?
 It depends on the truck.
-Midsize pickup trucks can actually be cheaper to insure than many midsize sedans, averaging around $2,232/year as a category.
-Full-size trucks like the Ford F-150 or Toyota Tundra typically cost more — between $2,630 and $2,856/year — due to their higher MSRP, rollover risk, and larger repair bills.
-Compact sedans and economy models generally offer competitive rates, but compact SUVs still remain the most affordable body type overall when comparing across the full market.
+Midsize pickup trucks can actually be cheaper to insure than many midsize sedans, averaging around $2,160/year as a category.
+Full-size trucks like the Ford F-150 or Chevy Silverado typically cost more due to their higher MSRP, rollover risk, theft exposure, and larger repair bills.
+Compact sedans and economy models generally offer competitive rates, but compact SUVs remain the most affordable body type overall when comparing across the full market.

 Does a car's safety rating actually lower my insurance?
 Yes, significantly.
-In 2026, the IIHS awarded Top Safety Pick+ to 45 vehicles and Top Safety Pick to 18 more, using tougher new criteria.
+In 2026, the IIHS awarded Top Safety Pick+ to 45 vehicles and Top Safety Pick to 18 more under tougher new criteria, with SUVs making up a substantial portion of the 63 total winners.
 Vehicles with these designations are involved in fewer severe accidents and generate lower injury claims — and most insurers reward this with lower base rates.
-This is a key reason compact SUVs, which dominate IIHS top performer lists, consistently rank among the cheapest vehicles to insure, even when they carry a higher sticker price than economy sedans.
+This is a key reason compact SUVs consistently rank among the cheapest vehicles to insure, even when they carry a higher sticker price than economy sedans.

 Can I lower my insurance without changing my vehicle?
 Absolutely.
 Comparing quotes across multiple insurers, raising your deductible, enrolling in a telematics program (which can save 10–30%), bundling your auto policy with home or renters insurance (7–25% savings), and maintaining a clean driving record are all proven strategies.
-Regularly reviewing your policy for outdated information — like an old address or unused coverages — can also reveal additional savings.
-Even on the most expensive models, smart shopping and discount stacking can recover hundreds of dollars per year.
+Multi-car discounts can save 7–25% per policy or up to 48% with certain carriers compared to insuring each vehicle separately.
+Even on the most expensive models, smart shopping and discount stacking can recover hundreds of dollars per year — use our guide on how to get car insurance quotes to start comparing effectively.

 Compare Car Insurance Rates in Ohio